Yekaterina Mikhailova-Demina: Wartime career

 She was not welcomed at first by the men in her unit.
 However, she was soon accepted after she proved that she could handle herself well in the front line.
 As well as scouting enemy territory alongside her male colleagues, her work involved treating the wounded and evacuating them to safety.
 She won her first medal for valour for participating in the recapture of Temryuk on the Taman Peninsula and was awarded the first of two Orders of the Patriotic War for taking part in the Battle of Kerch.

-In August 1944 Mikhailova-Demina participated in a commando-style operation to recapture the city of Bilhorod-Dnistrovskyi in Ukraine.
+In August 1944, Mikhailova-Demina participated in a commando-style operation to recapture the city of Bilhorod-Dnistrovskyi in Ukraine.
 Her unit crossed the Dniester estuary in rubber boats and climbed an enemy-held ridge.
 Mikhailova-Demina was in the first group to climb the ridge and joined in the charge to expel the enemy from the ridge.
 She single-handedly assaulted a fortified German position, blew up their bunker, killed 20 Nazis, taking 14 prisoners, and treated 17 wounded sailors and helped them get to safety.
 She earned an Order of the Red Banner for her role in the assault.

 Four months later, in December 1944, her unit had advanced to Yugoslavia.
-During an attack on the fortress of Ilok in Croatia, she was one of 50 marines who carried out a diversionary attack from a small island in the Danube below the fortress.
+During an attack on the Ilok fortress in Croatia, she was one of 50 marines who carried out a diversionary attack from a small island in the Danube below the fortress.
 The unit had to use trees as firing positions as the island was flooded.
 In the firefight that followed, Mikhailova-Demina was shot through the hand.
 Only 13 of her unit survived the intense gun battle and all were wounded.
 Some of the casualties fell out of their trees and into the freezing water but were saved by Mikhailova-Demina, who jumped in and used belts and rifle slings to tie the wounded men to the trees.
 Seven men were saved by her.
 The battle left her with double pneumonia in addition to the wound to her hand and required her to be hospitalized.
 Despite this, she left the hospital early without authorization and returned to her unit.
 She was awarded a second Order of the Red Banner for her heroism.